 I don’t see a vent cap that will fit my battery.
 Do you make an adapter for battery vent caps?

 Yes, we make several adapters.
 They will adapt a 1/4-turn bayonet cap to either a threaded type or a push-in type battery orifice.
 You can view the adapters here.

 Which of your battery caps are the most popular?

 Our basic vent cap models are the #1050 and #1070.
 Some battery manufacturers use the #1050 on their high production batteries due to its low cost.
 It does not contain a flame arrestor.
 The #1070 safety vent cap has a similar size and shape, but it has the advantage of containing a flame arrestor.

 Another popular model is our #2000 flip-top Water Miser vent cap.
 The flip-top cap allows you to check the electrolyte level and add water without removing the cap from the battery.
-The Water Miser technology reduces evaporation, saving time and maintenance costs.
-It also contains a flame arrestor which has the added benefit of reducing toxic battery fumes in work areas.
-It is available in three different heights, and the differences between part numbers are explained below.
+Water Miser technology reduces evaporation, saving time and maintenance costs.
+It also contains a flame arrestor which has the added benefit of reducing harmful battery fumes in work areas.
+It is available in 3 different heights, and the differences between part numbers are explained below.

 You have so many battery caps.
 What are the main differences between them?

 The main difference between models is the optional feature or combination of features that each model includes.
 Here is a list of all available features: